Mauitron/Void-Vault/README.md

 ## Contributing

 ***If you like Void Vault and want to support the project, please consider feeding me some [Pizza](https://buymeacoffee.com/charon0) 🍕***
-## Zero storage.
-Zero trust.
-Zero compromise.

 Found a vulnerability or exploit?
 Please report it!
 This helps validate the security model.

----

-## About Starwell

-Void Vault is a component of a larger project called **Starwell** (TBA).
-This standalone version is released to:
-1. Make ultra-secure passwords accessible to vulnerable users (elderly, memory-impaired)
-2. Get community feedback and security auditing
-3. Validate the unique geometric approach

 ---